 Emotions bring the abstract to life on stage

-Hoon Lee played David Henry Hwang’s alter ego in the play “Yellow Face” (at The Mark Taper Forum, Los Angeles).
+Hoon Lee played David Henry Hwang’s alter ego DHH in the play “Yellow Face” (at The Mark Taper Forum, Los Angeles, and the Public Theater in New York City in 2008).

 “Ideas as loaded as race are really felt on the personal level, and yet we discuss them on an abstract level, and they cease to have meaning,” Lee says.